-One of my mother’s signature dishes is her Spanish rice, a delicious accompaniment to steak, chicken, and Mexican entrees such as tacos or enchiladas.
-Spanish rice is prepared by browning the rice first with onions and garlic, before cooking it in chicken stock with added tomato.
 The browning is essential to the nutty, almost toasty flavor of the rice.
-And although bouillon can be substituted for the chicken stock, nothing beats homemade chicken stock, the rich flavor of which is absorbed by the rice.
+And although bouillon can be substituted for the chicken stock, nothing beats homemade chicken stock, whose rich flavor is absorbed by the rice as it cooks.

-- 2 tablespoons olive oil (can use up to 1/4 cup)
+- 2 tablespoons extra virgin olive oil (can use up to 1/4 cup)

 - 2 cups of medium or long-grain white rice

-- 3 cups* chicken stock (or vegetable stock if vegetarian)
+- 3 cups chicken stock (or vegetable stock for vegetarian version)

 - 1 heaping tablespoon tomato paste or 1 cup of diced fresh or cooked tomatoes, strained